fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_31.jpg)

-Figure 10.31: Output with the cast column types
+Caption: Output with the cast column types

 You can observe the change in values by examining the DataFrame yourself.
 Now, move on to the next topic: which is data.